-One of the most important and utilized features of the IoT is the ability to monitor the functions and health of all the machinery and devices that make systems run.
+One of the most important and utilized features of the Internet of Things is the ability to monitor the functions and health of all the machinery and devices that make systems run.
 This is used in manufacturing applications most often, where the smooth operation of multi-million dollar machines is essential to the production and profitability of the company.
 IoT connected devices report repair schedules and alert technicians to any potential problems, which saves companies millions in costly repairs and downtime.

-Medical devices and machinery, like dialysis machines and heart monitors, are crucial to any patient’s health, as factory machines are to their business.
-The difference is that medical devices can make the difference between life and death.
+Medical machinery, like dialysis machines and heart monitors, support health service delivery and are crucial to any patient’s health care, as factory machines are to their business.
+The difference is that medical machines can make the difference between life and death.

 Electronic Health Records (EHR)

-With the advent of devices that can communicate with these records, critical information can be collected in real time from wearable devices or monitors.
-Additionally, various systems connected by the IoT can organize this data for easy analysis, and even predict potentially dangerous medical conditions before they happen.
+With the advent of devices that can communicate with these records, critical patient data can be collected in real-time from wearable devices or monitors.
+Additionally, various systems connected by the Internet of Things can organize this data for easy analysis and even predict potentially dangerous medical conditions before they happen.

 Portable IoT Devices

-Mobile apps that monitor and control these devices are high in demand.
-Now, the more technical medical devices, like a heart monitor, are likely to have rather basic technical reporting capabilities that are specific to the device itself.
-But more personal health and fitness devices, like Fitbit, have apps with incredible UX/UI, push notifications and messaging to remind and motivate the user, and even social capabilities.
+Mobile apps that allow remote monitoring and control of these devices are in high demand.
+The more technical medical devices, like a heart monitor, are likely to have rather basic technical reporting capabilities that are specific to the device itself.
+But devices, like Fitbit and iWatch, have apps with incredible UX/UI, push notifications and messaging to remind and motivate the user, and even social capabilities.

-With such a data-driven model, the ability to place connected sensors that can monitor various environments and report results can truly be a difference maker.
-Air monitors in polluted cities and temperature monitors in crucial refrigeration units are two interesting ways the IoT are impacting the public health sector.
+With such a data-driven model, the ability to place connected sensors that can monitor various environments and report results can truly be a difference-maker.
+Air monitors in polluted cities and temperature monitors in crucial refrigeration units are two interesting ways the Internet of Things can affect global health care.

-Smart pill bottles that remind users to take their medicine and alert doctors when they don’t.
-Smart homes imbedded with sensors for Parkinson’s patients that can sense erratic movements and report symptoms immediately.
+Smart pill bottles that can remind users to take their medicine and alert doctors when they don’t.
+Smart homes embedded with sensors for Parkinson’s patients that can sense erratic movements and report symptoms immediately.
 Hospital beds that connect to doctors and administrators to signal availability.
-As these various systems continue to evolve and connect, more effective and efficient healthcare on the horizon is truly attainable.
+As these various systems continue to evolve and connect, more effective, efficient, and smart health care is truly attainable.